Skip to main content

 Answer

-The figure below shows worldwide fossil fuel subsidies in US $billion and in % global GDP from 2015 to 2020 and projections after that.
+The figure below shows worldwide fossil fuel subsidies in US$ billion and as a percentage of global GDP from 2015 to 2025.

-The subsidies are broken down into explicit subsidies (tax breaks or direct payments to help fossil fuel companies fund their uncompensated costs) and implicit ones (undercharging for environmental costs of fossil fuel use that the oil companies don't pay).
+The subsidies are broken down into explicit subsidies (tax breaks or direct payments to help fossil fuel companies cover their uncompensated costs) and implicit subsidies (undercharging for the environmental costs of fossil fuel use that oil companies don't pay).
 These latter "hidden" costs are passed down to countries, states, and individuals.
-In 2020, global subsidies were $5.9 trillion or 6.8% of the world's GDP.
+In 2020, global subsidies totaled $5.9 trillion, or 6.8% of global GDP.
 The explicit subsidies given to fossil fuel companies, about 8% of the total, amounted to $472 billion just in 2020!

 The figure below shows just explicit subsidies (data from the IEA and graphs from Our World in Data).

 Explicit subsidies make fossil fuels cheaper, which certainly helps people with limited resources.
-The world increased explicit subsidies in 2022 to help defray increased consumer energy costs arising from the war in Ukraine.
+In 2022, the world increased explicit subsidies to help defray increased consumer energy costs arising from the war in Ukraine.
 Explicit subsidies hide the true cost of fuel and energy.

-The fossil fuel industry is mature and has benefited from explicit subsidies (back to 1916 and the Intangible Drilling Costs subsidy for expenses in drilling and preparing wells).
-Back then, subsidies were needed to promote this industry, which helped bring many out of poverty and provided cheap energy for economic development and the welfare of people.
-We didn't know the actual cost to biosphere health and to a stable climate.
+The fossil fuel industry is mature and has benefited from explicit subsidies (dating back to 1916, with the Intangible Drilling Costs subsidy for drilling and well-preparation expenses).
+Back then, subsidies were needed to promote this industry, which helped many out of poverty and provided cheap energy for economic development and people's welfare.
+We didn't know the actual cost to biosphere health and a stable climate.
 Clean energy is not a mature industry and needs subsidies to grow.
-The IEA Government Energy Spending Tracker attempts to document governmental spending on all types of energy, including clean energy and shorter-term support, to help industry and people pay energy costs.
-The IEA shows that from 2020-2023, governments worldwide spent about $1.34 trillion on clean energy investment, exceeding the subsidies for fossil fuels (necessary to grow the clean energy sector).
-Short-term energy affordability measures are aimed to help shield consumers and industries facing soaring energy prices.
-Likewise, they have spent $900 billion (above preexisting dollars) to assist consumers with extra energy costs.
+The IEA Government Energy Spending Tracker documents governmental spending on all types of energy, including clean energy and short-term support, to help industry and people pay energy costs.
+The IEA shows that from 2020 to 2023, governments worldwide spent about $1.34 trillion on clean energy investment, exceeding subsidies for fossil fuels (which are necessary to grow the clean energy sector).
+Short-term energy affordability measures aim to help shield consumers and industries facing soaring energy prices.
+Likewise, they have spent $900 billion (over and above existing dollars) to assist consumers with higher energy costs.

 Figure \(\PageIndex{10}\): Another view of the carbon cycle

 Let's focus on the oceans first.
 The reversible movement of CO2 from the atmosphere to the oceans, CO2 atm ↔ CO2 ocean, depends on the difference in the partial pressures of CO2 (ΔpCO2) in the atmosphere and surface waters.
-The reaction is also driven to the right by the removal of CO2 (aq) as it forms carbonic acid (H2CO3), which then forms bicarbonate (HCO3) and carbonate (CO32).
+The reaction is also driven to the right by the removal of CO2 (aq), which forms carbonic acid (H2CO3), which then reacts to form bicarbonate (HCO3) and carbonate (CO32).
 These coupled reactions chemically buffer ocean water, thus regulating ocean pCO2 and pH.

-pCO2 is not homogenous in ocean surface waters and varies with different conditions of current and temperature.
+pCO2 is not homogeneous in ocean surface waters and varies with current and temperature conditions.
 CO2 can be more readily released from upwellings of nutrient-rich and warm waters, especially in the tropics.
 In cold Northern waters and the Southern Ocean, where water sinks, it is taken up from the atmosphere (again, CO2 is more soluble in cold water).

-As we discussed in Chapter 31.1, the ocean chemistry of CO2 determines, in large part, the levels of atmospheric CO2.
+As we discussed in Chapter 31.1, ocean chemistry of CO2 largely determines atmospheric CO2 levels.
 The coupled reactions of CO2 in the oceans are shown below.

 \begin{equation}